By Caroline Eastham

 Aesthetics seemed to have gotten more discussion than health risks when Albemarle County approved a cell tower at Western Albemarle High last fall.
 The tower will provide sorely needed cell service to Crozet and internet access to over 400 homes and businesses, yet some say the health risks outweigh the connectivity benefit.

-There’s plenty of research about the harmful effects that the community needs to know about, says Barbara Cruickshank, a retired nurse for the county school system.
+There’s plenty of research about the harmful effects that the community needs to know about, says Barbara Cruickshank, a retired nurse.

 “You don’t need to have a Ph.D. in electrical engineering or biochemistry,” she says.
 “The science is overwhelming that human health is being negatively impacted by the radiation that they are being exposed to.”